ARMmbed/mbed-os-5-docs/docs/reference/technology/USB.md

 <!---initially confusing wording--->
 ## USB component callbacks

-All callbacks that USBDevice sends to its children are prefixed with `callback_*`.
+All callbacks USBDevice sends to its children are prefixed with `callback_*`.
 USBDevice calls these callbacks with the USB lock held.
 One notable callback is `callback_state_change`, which USB components can use generically to handle leaving the Configured state.
 The USB stack automatically exits the Configured state on disconnect, power loss or USB reset.

 ### Control request state machine